jakebeamish/CTFL/Test result.md

   - test result
   - test results
 ---

-> The consequence/outcome of the execution of a test.
+> The consequence/outcome of the execution of a test.[^1]

+[^1]: Standard Glossary of Terms used in Software Testing (v4.2.1).
+Jan 31, 2024.
+ISTQB.
+Retrieved from https://glossary.istqb.org/.
+Licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).